I love sharing stories that have impacted me personally. And today I’m doing just that.

 After completing a 10-week program, he took what he felt was the only sensible next step: he asked Alex out.

 The rest, you could say, is history.
 Daniel the boxer and Alexandra the instructor fell in love.
-They married, and they now have two sons, with twins on the way.
+They married, and they now have two sons, with a baby on the way.

 Life is funny that way.